crate/cratedb-guide/docs/home/index.md

 * **Real-time performance:** Query millions of records per second with sub-second response times.
 * **AI/ML-ready:** Store and serve data for modern AI pipelines.
 * **Search + SQL**: Combine full-text search with rich SQL queries.
-* **Geospatial & time-series**: Native support for IoT, sensor data, and location-based use cases.
+* **Geospatial & time series**: Native support for IoT, sensor data, and location-based use cases.
 * **Horizontal scalability**: Add nodes effortlessly to handle more data and users.
 * **Resilient and fault-tolerant**: Built-in replication and recovery.
 ::::